Modeling complex measurement error in microbiome experiments to estimate relative abundances and detection effects: SI: Supporting theory for proposed model and estimators

-We first derive the form of a log likelihood in which $\Gamma_i$, treated as a fixed effect $\gamma_i$, has been profiled out and characterize its population analogue.
-Estimating $\Gamma_i$ as a fixed effect via maximum likelihood under a Poisson likelihood for $\mathbf{W}$ with (positive) weight $v_{ij}$ given to the likelihood contribution of $W_{ij}$, we obtain the following profile log likelihood:
+We first derive the form of a log-likelihood in which nuisance parameters $\{\gamma_i\}_{i = 1}^n$, have been profiled out.
+We characterize population analogue of this log-likelihood.
+The form of this profile log-likelihood is as follows:

 where we suppress dependence on $\mathbf{X}_i$ for simplicity in the second row.
 We derive the profile likelihood in the second row via differentiation with respect to $\gamma_i$; the optimum is unique by convexity of $ay - b\text{exp}(y)$ in $y$ when $a, b>0$.
 We use $\mathbf{v}_i \cdot \mathbf{W}_{i}$ to denote $ \sum_{j = 1}^J v_{ij} W_{ij}$ and similarly for $ \mathbf{v}_i\cdot \boldsymbol{\mu}_{\theta}$.